TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Tsconfig/Index.rst

 active for certain branches of the page tree which is very practical in projects running many sites in the same page tree.

-Get Page TSConfig via PHP in an Extension
+Get Page TSConfig via PHP in an extension
 -----------------------------------------

 When there is the necessity for fetching and loading PageTSconfig,